Page 6: Historical Events In December - 28

 1962 UN troops occupies Elizabethstad Katanga on December - 28.

-1963 Last ever broadcast of 'That Was The Week That Was' on December - 28.
+1963 Last ever broadcast of 'That Was The Week That Was' on this day in history.

-1963 "Double Dublin" closes at Little Theater NYC after 4 performances on December - 28.
+1963 "Double Dublin" closes at Little Theater NYC after 4 performances on this day in history.

 1967 On December - 28 kTSB (now KSNT) TV channel 27 in Topeka, KS (NBC) begins broadcasting